What is science and technology journalism?

 editors.
 Today, the field has changed somewhat.
 General reporters

-still fill out the ranks of science journalists, but a new breed of
+still do some science reporting, but a new breed of science

-science writer with scientific background has come onto the
+writer with scientific background has come onto the scene.

 Regardless of educational background (a scientist moving into